-I. Heller applied the test for arms prohibitions and held that common arms cannot be banned.
+I. Heller conducted the Bruen test for arms prohibitions and held that common arms cannot be banned.

 The Supreme Court applied its Second Amendment test to a handgun ban in District of Columbia v.
 Heller, 554 U.S. 570 (2008), and held that bans on common arms violate the Second Amendment.